NicolasMrc/aws-assignment/README.md

 This API simply double a given number :
 [Live Demo](http://aws.nicolasmercier.io/api/v1/numbers/4).
-This API was build using NodeJQS and ExpressJS.
+This API was build using NodeJS and ExpressJS.

 ## Documentation